andrei-alexandrov/my-portfolio/README.md

 I created my portfolio using React.js + some external libraries like swiper, react-particles, SASS, emailJS, react-scroll, iconscout/react-unicorns and others.
 It is also responsive.
 Hamburger navbar menu for smaller screens.

-Added various motion effects using framer-motion and css/sass styling.
+Added various motion effects using framer-motion, Lottie and SASS styling.
 Added light/dark theme.

 Open this link [https://andrei-alexandrov-portfolio.netlify.app/](https://andrei-alexandrov-portfolio.netlify.app/) to view it.